 The Kitchen-Go Grinder is basic, with a glass peppercorn holder that screws onto a steel base containing a ceramic grinding mechanism.
 We appreciated the large opening of the glass jar, which makes filling it a bit easier than some of the taller and narrower models.
 The grind size adjuster is on the underside and will produce a fine to semi-coarse grind, but the dial's design makes it a bit more tricky to replicate the same grind after changing the settings.

-There is a cap to cover the underside on the Kitchen-GO that is great for catching any excess pepper that leaks out of the base.
+There is a cap to cover the underside of the Kitchen-Go Grinder that is great for catching any excess pepper that leaks out of the base.
 We found that this grinder was tough to use with greasy hands as they slipped on the glass jar.
 Overall, we found this model to be quite basic and best for someone who will only use it occasionally.

 The Cole & Mason Derwent Grinder stood out as one of the more modern-looking pepper mills we tested.
 We could easily fill it with 1.8 ounces of peppercorns, making it one of the larger capacity pepper mills we tested.
 The top cap fits very snuggly and requires a pull straight up to remove and is best done when there is a minimal amount of peppercorns remaining, as the force of the pull can cause them to eject from the top.